 Letters of Recommendation

 Those applicants who attend, or who have recently graduated from, an undergraduate institution or a post-baccalaureate premedical program which offers a Health Professions Advisory Committee letter should submit a letter from this committee.
-If no such institutional letter is available, the applicant should explain this on the BUSM supplemental application and substitute a minimum of three individual letters, two of which must be from a professor who has taught you in Biology, Chemistry or Physics.
+If no such institutional letter is available, the applicant should explain this on the BUSM supplemental application and substitute a minimum of three individual letters, two of which must be from a professor who has taught you in Biology, Chemistry or Physics (or other similar classes).
 The third letter can be from a person of your choice and need not be academic in nature.
 Applicants to the MD PhD program, should submit a fourth letter from a research advisor.
 The secondary application will not be considered complete until we have received all required letters, on official institutional letterhead and with a hand-written signature.

 Boston University School of Medicine accepts letters electronically through the AMCAS Letter Service only.
 AMCAS will accept letters from users of VirtualEvals, Interfolio and via the US Postal Service.
 The address to which letters should be sent is located on the AMCAS Letters Request Form.
 For more information on this process, please visit AMCAS Letters FAQ.